MicrosoftDocs/customer-insights/ci-docs/data/tables.md

 1. Select a table to open the details page.
 1. Explore the different fields and records included for that table.

 - The **Attributes** tab is selected by default and shows details for the selected table, such as field names, data types, and types.
 The **Type** column shows Common Data Model associated types, which are either auto-identified by the system or [manually mapped](data-unification-map-tables.md) by users.
 These types are semantic types that can differ from the attributes' data types.
-For example, the field *Email* below has a data type *String* but its (semantic) Common Data Model type might be *Email*, *EmailAddress*, or *Identity.Service.Email*.
+For example, the field *Email* has a data type *String* but its (semantic) Common Data Model type might be *Email*, *EmailAddress*, or *Identity.Service.Email*.

    :::image type="content" source="media/data-manager-tables-fields.png" alt-text="Fields table.":::